danielbutnar/quick-email-sender/README.md

 now the program will rewrite the text from the perspective of a student.

+To include a new service, use the `-s` or `--service` option:

+python send_email.py recipient@example.com "Subject" "Message" -s yahoo

 ## License

 This project is licensed under a Custom License.
 See the [LICENSE](LICENSE.txt) file for details.